windingtree/contracts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: 'triage needed'
+labels: "triage needed"
-assignees: ''
+assignees: ""
 ---

 **⚠️ CAUTION: Any issue related to trading / price / not related with the code directly within this repository will be closed without comment**